kiikode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6. A function that locates a substring
 7. A function that prints the chessboard
 8. A function that prints the sum of the two diagonals of a square matrix of integers
+9. A function that sets the value of a pointer to a char